 Any dog can be a gulper – small or large.
-If your dog is a gulper, larger cuts of meat is recommended to feed to avoid choking hazards.
-Feeding frozen cuts also helps slow down a gulper.
+If your dog is a gulper, larger cuts of meat are recommended to feed to avoid choking hazards.
+Feeding frozen meals also helps slow down a gulper.

 If your dog has any sensitivities, you will want to make sure you do not feed those items to avoid issues.
 If you suspect your dog to have a sensitivity, feed an elimination diet to determine the problem.

-Calculate the meal weight requirement as well as muscle meat, edible bone, liver, and other organs using the calculator below.
+Calculate the meal weight, muscle meat, edible bone, liver, and other organs using the calculator below.

-Only white meat and bone is fed when first transitioning to raw feeding – organs are added later.
-Feeding bland meals in the beginning helps your dog adjust to the new food and too much rich foods will cause diarrhea and digestive upset.
-Chicken is the best option, however Turkey can be substituted as the starting protein for raw feeding.
+Only white meat and bone is fed when first transitioning to raw feeding.
+Additional proteins, such as red meat, and organs are added later.
+Feeding bland meals in the beginning helps your dog’s GI adjust to the new raw food.
+Too much rich foods will cause diarrhea and digestive upset.
+Chicken is a great starter protein.
+However, turkey, rabbit, quail, and Cornish hen can be substituted as the starting protein for raw feeding.

 Monitor your dog while eating.
 Most kibble fed dogs who transition to raw do not know how to properly chew food.
 Sometimes choking happens for dogs who typically eat fast and gulp their food.